-Fiona is an Occupational Therapist Assistant Practitioner.
+Fiona is an Occupational Therapist Assistant Practitioner working at NHS Forth Valley.

 Watch our video below to find out about Fiona's job, working in a community mental health team.